 Are there downsides to consider when comparing frequent flyer credit cards?

 - A high annual card fee.
 Many frequent flyer credit cards come with a high annual fee.
 When comparing credit card offers, consider whether you can use the card benefits and perks to offset the value of the annual fee.
 It is possible to obtain a $0 annual fee credit card.
-However, $0 annual fee credit cards usually include less rewards and a lower point per $1 earn rate when compared with higher tier rewards cards.
+However, $0 annual fee credit cards usually include fewer rewards and a lower point per $1 earn rate when compared with higher tier rewards cards.
 It’s important to note that there can be a range of other fees and charges associated with credit cards.

 - A high-interest rate.
 Frequent flyer credit cards can often have high purchase interest rates.
 Rewards credit cards should only be used if you plan to pay off the full credit card balance each month.
 Otherwise, the interest you’ll incur could outweigh the value of the rewards.